tomas-ravalli/dynamic-pricing-engine/README.md

   <img src="https://img.shields.io/badge/ML-Supervised-lightgrey" alt="License">
 </p>

-> A machine learning powered dynamic pricing and decision support system for tickets pricing in the sports industry.
+> An ML-powered dynamic pricing and decision support system for tickets pricing in the sports industry.
 > **Objective:** To evolve a manual price-decision process into a data-driven, semi-automated workflow that improves ticketing revenue and sales.

 ### Outline